deenazhira/spm-platform/README.md

 ## **Title:** SPM Learning Platform

 ## Introduction
 The Student Learning Platform is a web application designed to support students in their studies by providing a comprehensive and interactive online learning environment.
-Utilizing the Laravel MVC framework, the platform aims to offer a seamless user experience with features designed to meet the specific needs of SPM students.
+The platform aims to offer a seamless user experience with features designed to meet the specific needs of SPM students.

 With the rapid advancement of technology, traditional methods of learning are evolving, and online education is becoming increasingly popular.
 The Student Learning Platform leverages this trend by providing a convenient and accessible platform for students to engage with their studies anytime, anywhere.